USTA Junior Team Tennis

 Each team must guarantee use of at least two (2) courts at the same address and of the same surface.
 As a courtesy to your opponents, you should advise them in advance if using clay courts.
 Scheduling cannot accommodate any more than 2 teams per multiple of 2 courts.
 Example: 2 courts available, 2 teams permitted; 4 courts available, 4 teams permitted; 6 courts, 6 teams permitted, etc.

-If you would like to update your JTT court availability, please email Amanda (Amanda@ustaatlanta.com) with the facility and number of courts available for Jr. Team Tennis by October 28th.
+If you would like to update your JTT court availability, please email Amanda (Amanda@ustaatlanta.com) with the facility and number of courts available for Junior Team Tennis by April 11th.
 This will help when scheduling numerous teams at a facility.

 6. TEAMS/ PLAYING TWICE